Oliver & Company: Critical response

 The animation, designs, and its use of computer-generated imagery received mixed reviews.
-Some reviewers praised the animation for its details and style, including the backgrounds, characters, and the New York City setting.
-Others, such as Vincent Canby of The New York Times, Johnson, and TV Guide, found the animation superior to Saturday-morning cartoons and animation in television.
+In positive reviews, some reviewers praised the animation for its details and style, including the backgrounds, characters, and the New York City setting.
+Others, such as Vincent Canby of The New York Times, Johnson, and TV Guide, found the animation superior to Saturday-morning cartoons and other animated television shows.
 Miller also lauded the computer-generated imagery in the musical number "Why Should I Worry?".
-Other reviewers found the animation uninspired, with some dismissing the animation and backgrounds as bland, cheap, ugly, and uninviting.
+In negative reviews, reviewers found the animation uninspired, with some dismissing the animation and backgrounds as bland, cheap, ugly, and uninviting.
 Lovell highlighted the inconsistency of the animation, noting that the scene located at the barge "manages the texture and rowdy appeal of some of Disney's animated triumphs", but it became "sketchier and more impressionistic" in scenes featuring the streets and the Foxworth's house.
 TV Guide found the computer-generated imagery "relatively stiff and inexpressive".

-The film's plot received generally negative reviews.
-Many critics found the storytelling "witless".
+The film's plot also received mixed reviews, with many critics finding the storytelling "witless".
 In a divided review, Canby panned the screenplay as "not great", but deemed it serviceable enough to allow the cast to express their distinctive personalities.
 In less complimentary reviews, Johnson and Lovell commented that the story begins to decline in quality throughout the film.
 Johnson cited that after "Why Should I Worry?", the film begins to "sink into mediocrity", while Lovell stated that the story "begins to tread water" in the scenes located in streets and the Foxworth's house.
 Walters lamented the "uninvolving" story, highlighting that the "only interesting aspect of the story is how the dogs through their playfully deviant nature tell kids it's [okay] to steal as long as your motives are good and you do it with style."
-In positive reviews, Baltake lauded the story as "one of the liviest for a Disney [animated film] since [One Hundred and One Dalmatians]."
+In favorable reviews, Baltake lauded the story as "one of the liviest for a Disney [animated film] since [One Hundred and One Dalmatians]."
+Scott A. May of Columbia Daily Tribune commended the story as appealing to a younger audience.
 Ross reviewed that the story "moves riotously if not smartly."